-My name is Rainie Owen and I am the weaver behind The Unusual Pear, a crafty little home-run business located in Newcastle, Australia.
+My name is Rainie Owen and I am the weaver and designer behind The Unusual Pear.

-I signed up for a Weaving Workshop with Peaches and Keen in Sydney, NSW in April 2014 when I was 35 weeks pregnant with my little Poppy.
-The therapeutic nature of weaving was a much needed creative outlet for me during my last weeks of pregnancy and it still brings so much joy and happiness into my life.
+I caught the weaving bug in 2014 when I was pregnant with my daughter Poppy.
+The therapeutic nature of weaving was a much needed creative outlet for me during my last weeks of pregnancy and has flourished into a wonderful daily ritual.

-The Unusual Pear weaving looms and tools are made from beautiful FSC certified bamboo and each and every piece is sanded by hand in my backyard, resulting in soft and smooth edges and a really good quality product.
+The Unusual Pear weaving looms and tools are made from beautiful FSC certified bamboo and each and every piece is sanded by hand before heading out into the world.